-Based on the National Cancer Institute in the United States, they have found that there are positive effects of physical activity on various cancers, with research done namely on colon, breast, endometrial (uterus), lung, prostate cancer.
-Generally, this is because of the influence of physical activity to the level of hormones, energy balance, insulin-like growth factors, immunity, antioxidant defense mechanisms and most importantly, management of body composition.
+Based on the National Cancer Institute in the United States, they have found that there are positive effects of physical activity on various cancers, with research done namely on colon, breast, endometrial (uterus), lung and prostate cancer.
+Generally, this is because of the influence of physical activity on the level of hormones, energy balance, insulin-like growth factors, immunity, antioxidant defense mechanisms and most importantly, management of body composition.

 The exercise prescription is best adjusted according to individual responses because of the considerable individual variability in the response to a program of exercise.
 Exercise is beneficial only if a person engages in it.

-The aim for personalised training is to focus on individual preferences and enjoyment and incorporating health behavior theory and behavior change strategies into exercise counseling and programs, to enhance adoption and short-term maintenance of regular exercise.
-The supervision of an experienced fitness professional can enhance adherence to exercise and likely reduces the risk of exercise in those with elevated health risks.
+The aim for personalised training is to focus on individual preferences, enjoyment, incorporating health behavior theory and behavior changing strategies into exercise counseling and programs, so as to enhance adoption and short-term maintenance of regular exercise.
+The supervision of an experienced fitness professional can enhance adherence to exercise and likely reduce the risk of exercise in those with elevated health risks.
 Adults, especially novice exercisers and persons with health conditions or disabilities, likely can benefit from consultation with a well-trained fitness professional.